 Admit fault where it is due.

 Accidents happen so don’t hesitate to apologize for a customer’s poor experience.
 When you apologize as a business owner, it makes you a human being to your customers, not just someone who cares about the numbers.

 Work with your customers to resolve issues.

 Customers want to be reassured that their negative experience can be resolved and helping that customer can go along way.
-Results from HelpScout show that while half of customers won’t return after having a bad experience, if you are able to resolve a customer’s complaint, 70% of the time they’ll continue doing business with you.
+Results from HelpScout show that while half of the customers won’t return after having a bad experience if you are able to resolve a customer’s complaint, 70% of the time they’ll continue doing business with you.

-Online reviews are becoming more and more prominent in today’s society, and whether they’re negative or positive, you should make the time and effort to respond to your customers.
+Online reviews are becoming more and more prominent in today’s society, and whether they’re negative or positive, you should take the time and effort to respond to your customers.
 Not only will this help you learn from your mistakes and grow as a business, but by engaging with your customers, you’ll be providing them with a great sense of customer service, ultimately leading to more traffic and sales!